kadirakinkorkunc/student-managament-system/README.md

-# studentManagamentSystem
-Developed with Java Spring Boot <br>
+# Developed with Java Spring Boot <br>
-Just server-side for now, it will be updated soon for potential bug fixes and client-side.
+Just server-side for now, it will be updated soon for potential bug fixes and client-side. <br>
 Project can be tested on Postman or similar third party applications.
 Server port is 8090.